abdur75648/simongame/README.md

 # Simon Game
 Link : https://abdur75648.github.io/simongame/
-This is a basic game app made by me using HTML, CSS & javascript.
-'Simon' is an exciting game in which players must repeat randomly generated sequences by pressing the buttons in the correct order.
+A basic game app: The digital version of the original electronic game of memory skills The players must repeat randomly generated sequences by pressing the buttons in the correct order to get higher scores.
-© Copyright 2020 Abdur Rahman